nestorSag/rlmodels/README.md

 ### Initialization

-Below is an example with the popular CartPole environment using a double Q network.
+The following is an example with the popular CartPole environment using a double Q network.
 First the setup

 ```python